 Conducting a grievance hearing during the COVID-19 outbreak will be challenging.
 Social distancing is recommended to limit the spread of the virus.
 Because grievance hearings could potentially expose participants to the virus if held face to face, PVR recommends you follow the new protocols for grievance hearings held in 2021.

 Yes.
 Given the circumstances this is a reasonable accommodation.

-Can I work as one lister, rather than a board of three, in light of COVID-19?
+Can I work as one lister, rather than a board of three, considering COVID-19?

 One lister can perform many of the daily duties required.
 Best practice would be to make changes and keep a record of changes so that a quorum of the lister board can agree.
-In today’s climate that might be accomplished by having a weekly meeting via Skype, Zoom, FaceTime, or other electronic means to review all work completed and agree to approve as a board.
+In today’s climate that might be accomplished by using an online meeting platform, or other electronic means to review all work completed and agree to approve as a board.
 Minutes should be taken to make sure that these decisions and discussions are documented.

 When do towns need to make payments to local school districts and the education fund?

 Payments to local districts are still due 20 days after the tax due date – this has not changed.
-This means that a town that pushes its property tax due date back will need to navigate the change with any district to which it sends funds.
 Towns still must remit any delinquent payments to school districts within 120 days of the delinquency date and no later than the end of the school year.
 Payments to the education fund are still due on December 1st and June 1.